Star Awards 2019: Changes to award categories

 The Best Short-form Drama Serial and Best Short-form Variety Programme were introduced this year to highlight short series (usually web series from Toggle) that have two or more episodes with a total running time of at least 150 minutes, and the series must tell a complete, non-recurring story, and not have an ongoing storyline or main characters from the actual series.

 The Best Variety Special award returned after it was not presented last year.

 Tribute to Aloysius Pang

-A segment was dedicated to Aloysius Pang who died during military training earlier on 23 January.
-The Honorary TV Award, an award presented to artistes posthumously, was not awarded to Pang.
+A segment was dedicated to Aloysius Pang who had died during military training earlier on 23 January that year while the Honorary TV Award, an award presented to artistes posthumously, was not awarded to Pang.
 Producer Elaine See later explained that the decision for the Honorary TV Award was not "intentional" and it was different from the circumstances from Huang Wenyong, who had received nominations prior to his death.